Wandalen/wTools/module/core/former/plan.md

 # Project Plan: Refactor Enum Variant Handling in Former Derive

+## Initial Task

+ move out each branch of `match &variant.fields` into a separate function in a separate file and there should be files for each of these cases:

+- Unit
+- Zero-Field Variant Tuple
+- Zero-Field Variant Struct
+- non Zero-Field Variant Tuple
+- non Zero-Field Variant Struct

 ## Increments

 *   ⏳ Increment 1: Set up module structure for variant former_enum